-Clinging to anger and resentment drives stress—the smoldering kind of stress that hangs on and leaves decay and destruction in its path.
+Clinging to anger and resentment is an energy suck that drives stress—the smoldering kind of stress that hangs on and leaves decay and destruction in its path.
 That places a strong foothold on our health, happiness, energy, and resilience.

 Hard as it is, forgiveness—the active letting go of attachment to the disappointments and hurts of our past—is as necessary a step to a vital life as good food, sleep, and air.

 My Forgiveness Story

 It took me a long time to forgive my dad—to truly forgive him.
 The details are not so important.
 What is important is that nothing he did or didn’t do was actually about me, not ever—a realization I had after decades of rumination, frustration, and suffering.
 I created many stories to explain to myself why he behaved as he did.
 Stories that always included a part that made me the victim.

 As I grew and matured in my thinking I discerned that I really like who I am and have a blessed life—my life is good and I’m no victim.
 This doesn’t mean I haven’t struggled or suffered.
 But it does mean, ultimately, that my past—and my dad—played important parts in my success.

 And my stories about my dad are just that—stories.
 They were built upon my assumptions about what he thought, intended, believed—all things I couldn’t possibly have known anything about.
 While he may have had deficiencies in his ability to connect in a loving way with his daughter, that’s all I really know.
 The stories about blame and self-worth are unnecessary.
 I can’t make him something he’s not.
 And it’s not about me—it never was.